lbonavina/taskletto/README.md

 ---

+## 🆕 What's new in v1.2.0

+### ✅ Task Recurrence
+Tasks can now repeat automatically — choose **daily**, **weekly**, or **monthly**.
+When you complete a recurring task, the next occurrence is spawned automatically.

+### ⏱️ Time Tracking
+- Start/stop timer directly from the task sidebar
+- Set `estimated_minutes` displayed as hours + minutes
+- Visual progress bar comparing tracked vs. estimated time

+### 📊 Redesigned Dashboard
+- KPI cards with background highlights
+- **Today** section showing what's due now
+- Streak counter to keep you motivated
+- Tooltip support on the activity chart

+### 💾 JSON Export / Import
+Back up all your tasks and notes to a JSON file, or migrate data between devices with a single import.

+### 💬 Improved Comments
+- Pagination for long comment threads
+- Inline editing with Markdown preview
+- Comment count displayed per task
+- Task sidebar reorganized into stacked cards: Info, Time, and Comments

+---

 ## 🖥️ Desktop app (NativePHP)

 > **Requirements:** PHP 8.2+, Composer, Node.js 18+, npm
 ```bash
 # 1. Clone the repository
 git clone https://github.com/lbonavina/taskletto.git